KrutikaBhatt/people_tagging_feature/README.md

-# User Tagging
+# User and People Tagging

-GraphQL API Server using Node and GraphQL that helps in managing teams
+This repository aims to develop and improve people and tagging features in Talawa.
+This idea have been built on the currently existing features and development of Talawa-API respository. *This is just an prototypee development of the idea to test for real case scenarios.
+More debugging and changes need to be introduced*

-_Author:_ Ibiyemi Sanni
+Here we have developed GraphQL API Server using Node and GraphQL that helps in managing organization's people with tags

 ## Features and Requirements